Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Another noteworthy type of sapphire is the Padparadscha sapphire.
 As we mentioned above, these are extremely rare, and have a captivating allure not many other styles can match.
 The exact color of a Padparadscha sapphire is hard to pinpoint, a tropical mix of pink and orange.
 This color matched with a rose-gold setting make for absolutely stunning pieces of jewelry.

 Interestingly, there are no red sapphires.
 Technically, these are rubies.
 Rubies and sapphires both come from corundum, and it’s the gemstone’s hue that decides which one it is.
 At a certain color saturation, a red ruby will become a pink sapphire.

 While diamonds are the go-to stone for engagement rings and fine jewelry, the sapphire is growing in popularity.
 The color of a sapphire offers an interesting alternative to the classic, clear diamond.
 You can also save quite a significant amount by purchasing a sapphire rather than a diamond.

 Sapphire necklaces and pendants are very popular, and sapphire engagement rings are coming up more often as well.
 A common setting for sapphire jewelry is a halo or pave setting.
 The deep blue sapphire in the middle of the piece is beautifully complemented by a ring of diamonds surrounding it.
-See this sapphire and diamond double halo pendant and this sapphire and diamond three stone engagement ring which is another great example of style that goes well with the sapphire/diamond combination.
+See this sapphire and diamond three stone engagement ring from Blue Nile which is another great example of style that goes well with the sapphire/diamond combination.

 Head to head, diamonds are higher quality gems.
 While sapphires are hard and durable, they aren’t as hard as diamonds.
 Because of this, a piece of diamond jewelry will be more resistant to scratches and less likely to wear down or become damaged.